-Cassie Chernin is currently the Senior Digital Marketing Manager of Display & App at HomeAdvisor.
-Cassie manages all aspects of display marketing and joined the company a few months ahead of their first mobile app release.
+Cassie Chernin was formerly Senior Digital Marketing Manager of Display & App at HomeAdvisor.
+Cassie managed all aspects of display marketing and joined the company a few months ahead of their first mobile app release.
 Prior to HomeAdvisor, Cassie sharpened her marketing chops at Gemvara, learning all aspects of digital marketing including online, SEM, retention marketing, affiliate marketing and radio.

 In your own words, tell us about the app that you manage?

 The HomeAdvisor app is a free app that makes it incredibly easy to find a trusted professional for your home project.
 After answering a few quick questions, you are matched with the perfect pro(s) for your project.
 Our goal in the next year is to continue to evolve our app to create an even more seamless experience between the homeowner and pro.

 What drove you to get started in mobile marketing?